leematos/slate/README.md

 #### Key ####

 key is a reference to a key on the keyboard.
-See Allowed Keys for a complete list.
+See [Allowed Keys](#allowed-keys) for a complete list.
 For example: the `s` key would simply be `s` while the `1` key on the number pad would be `pad1`.

 #### Modifiers ####

-modifiers is a comma or semicolon separated list of standard modifier keys.
+modifiers are a comma or semicolon separated list of standard modifier keys.
 Allowed modifiers are:

 * Control: `ctrl`
 * Option/Alt: `alt`